itsAmeMario0o/bottle/README.md

 * each deployment will have a file loaded at `/etc/ship/conf.yaml` with the client/server config
 * each deployment container will read the config file and set up the traffic streams
 * each deployment container will install and run a tetration sensor
-* each deployment container will create an annotation in Tetration (at the optional scopename)
+* each deployment container will create an annotation in Tetration (at the optional scope or "Default")
 * all resources can be managed as usual kubernetes resources at this point

 ## Tips